r4ph1-2015/MadMonitor/README.md

 7.Use Win+R and Enter (The Location of the Monitor.cmd file)\Monitor.cmd
 8.You will get two cmd windows running Powershell with MadMonitor 9.You can look at the Data shown by Mad Monitor

+Release Notes :
+V1 - Added A Second Window for Network Data Viewing , Added New Features , Fixed Some Bugs.